Key takeaways:

 Bidding is like throwing your hat in the ring.
 When you’re bidding on a new cleaning contract, you’re often competing with other cleaning companies for publicly posted opportunities.

-An “open bid” means that the potential client posted the opportunity and is taking proposals from any service provider who wants to submit one.
+An “open bid” means that the potential customer posted the bidding opportunity and is taking proposals from any service provider who wants to submit one.
 The client then decides after speaking to the people who bid or offered pricing for services.